Factbox - Libyan assets held and released

 * ASSETS RELEASED:

--- The National Transitional Council hopes to gain speedy access to at least $5 billion in frozen overseas assets as it struggles to rebuild the battered oil and gas industry, which normally accounts for about 70 percent of the economy.
+-- The National Transitional Council hopes to gain speedy access to billions of dollars in frozen overseas assets at a "Friends of Libya" conference in Paris hosted by French President Nicolas Sarkozy and British Prime Minister David Cameron.

 -- On August 25 the United States and South Africa struck a deal to allow the release of $1.5 billion in frozen Libya funds for humanitarian aid and other civilian needs.